 1. Metabolism.
 Cortisol and other glucocorticoids exert anabolic effects– that is, gluconeogenesis and glycogenesis– on the liver, and catabolic effects– or proteolysis, and lipolysis– in the tissue.
 What this means is cortisol stimulates activity that utilizes energy sources.
 Proteolysis eats muscle tissue, which is generally bad, but lipolysis eats fat tissue, which is usually good.
 Gluconeogenesis and glycogenesis make glucose and glycogen in the liver.

-2. From the stimulation of cortisol, glucose output by the liver increases and glucose uptake by other tissues decreases.
+2. Blood sugar management.
+From the stimulation of cortisol, glucose output by the liver increases and glucose uptake by other tissues decreases.
 Another way to say this: cortisol increases blood sugar.
 Insulin is secreted in response to blood sugar, in order to mitigate the effects.

-4. Cortisol also decreases REM sleep significantly: high concentrations in the blood can cause insomnia and, duh, decrease mood.
+4. Wakefulness (and insomnia).
+Cortisol decreases REM sleep significantly: high concentrations in the blood can cause insomnia and decrease mood.
 Cortisol secretion increases in response to stressful stimuli.
 It is in fact crucial for survival in extreme circumstances.
-The reasons for this are not well understood, especially in light of the fact that cortisol inhibits immune function.
-The best guess is that cortisol is required for initial metabolic responses to stress–but that, right, we overdo it.
-Surprise.

-Finally, there is a whole class of adrenomedullary hormones, such as catecholamines (epinephrine and norepinephrine), we haven’t talk about.
-But they’re important, too.
-The first step in their biosynthesis is catalyzed by tyrosine.
-Don’t be in tyrosine (an amino acid).
-It’s important.
+Finally, there is a whole class of adrenomedullary hormones, such as catecholamines (epinephrine and norepinephrine).
 Epinephrine and norepinephrine both increase blood glucose concentrations and metabolic rate.
 Epinephrine increases cardiac output, vasodiliation in skeletal muscle and liver but vasoconstriction in other vascular tissues– so essentially it shunts blood to skeletal muscle and the liver.
 Norepinephrine causes primairly vasoconstriction, which results in increases in blood pressure–ie, a reduction in cardiac output.

 So that’s a review of the HPA axis.
-It’s complicated as all hell.
-But even more than complicated, it is important.
+It’s important.
 The HPA axis runs the whole hormonal game, and therefore the vast majority of your reproduction and metabolism.
 It responds to stress, and it helps you mitigate stress.
 It responds to hormonal input, and helps you mitigate hormonal problems.
 It is sensitive to signalling from all over your body.
 These are all awesome things, but it also means that disruptions, can really throw you off.